stat6250-s17/course-questions-wiki/week-07/README.md

 - Question (aoneill2-stat6250): How can the sort process help create subtotals for variables by which the data set is sorted by?
 - Answer (aoneill2-stat6250): The sort process creates "first." and "last." extenuated variables that can be used with the by-variable name appended to them and used in if statements to determine whether you have hit the first of a list or the last of a list to begin an operation or to end one.
 - Question (yren10-stat6250): When we're using the BY statement with the SET statement, what the DATA step creates？
-- Question (nly13-stat6250): Is there any other type of comparisons that goes before logistic comparison in SAS?
+- Question (nly13-stat6250): Is there any other type of comparisons that goes before logical comparison in SAS?